CSCfi/CloudImageRecommendations/README.md

  * must be accessible via an URL provided by the person/organization responsible for the image.
  * be updated at least once a month.

 These rules only consider virtual machine appliances that are meant to be shared.
-Service providers may have any site specific virtual machine appliances they see fit.
+Service providers may provide any site specific virtual machine appliances they see fit.

 ## Available virtual machine appliances
 Recommended name | Base Image | Description | Build source | Image source